Academic and Research Facilities

 In the following list, the first date after the name of each building indicates the year of construction.
 The second date indicates the year of a major addition.

-Chandler-Ullmann Hall (1883, 1938, respectively).
+Chandler-Ullmann Hall (1883, 1938, 2019).
 These adjoining buildings formerly were the William H. Chandler Chemistry Building (designed by Hutton) and the Harry M. Ullmann Chemistry Laboratory.
 Chandler served as acting university president, 1904 and 1905, and taught chemistry from 1871 to 1906.
 Ullmann served as chairman of the chemistry department.
 The building has been named a National Historic Chemical Landmark by the American Chemical Society.
-The Department of Art, Architecture and Design and Department of Psychology are located in Chandler-Ullmann.
+A major renovation, completed Summer 2019, welcomes the Department of Psychology and the Department of Mathematics.

 Coppee Hall (1883).
 The building was the original university gymnasium.
 It is named in honor of Henry Coppee, first president.
 The building was renovated in 2002 and houses the Weinstock Center for Journalism and Communication.

 Coxe Hall (1910).
 Originally a mining laboratory, the structure is named for Eckley B. Coxe, pioneer mining engineer and trustee of the university.
 The building houses the office of the Vice President for International Affairs, Study Abroad, International Students and Scholars, and the Global Union.

 Dialogue Center.
 This Victorian structure houses the University Chaplain, Muslim Student Life, and Jewish Student Life offices.

 Drown Hall (1908).
 The building, designed by Furness and Evans, is a memorial to Thomas M. Drown, president from 1895 to 1904.
 It is headquarters for the English Department and the Writing and Math Center.